Louis II, Prince of Monaco: Reign

-While Prince Louis' sympathies were strongly pro-French, he supported the Vichy France government of his old army colleague, Marshal Pétain.
-Nonetheless, his tiny principality was tormented by domestic conflict partly as a result of Louis' indecisiveness, his questionable financial links with the Nazi regime and also because the majority of the population was of Italian descent and supported the fascist regime of Italy's Benito Mussolini.
+While Louis's sympathies were strongly pro-French, he supported the Vichy France government of his old army colleague, Marshal Pétain.
+Nonetheless, his principality was beset with domestic conflict partly as a result of Louis's indecisiveness, partly due to his questionable financial links with the Nazi regime, and also because the majority of the population was of Italian descent and supported the fascist regime of Italy's Benito Mussolini.
+Throughout the war, Louis's vacillation caused an enormous rift with his grandson Rainier (the heir-presumptive to the throne after 1944), who strongly supported the Allies.

 In 1942, the Italian Army invaded and occupied Monaco.
-Shortly thereafter, following Mussolini's collapse in Italy, the German army occupied Monaco.
-On the night of August 27, 1942, Monaco authorities rounded up 90 Jewish residents and handed them over to the Nazis; all but 9 were murdered in the Holocaust.
-Among them was René Blum, founder of the Opera, who was murdered in Auschwitz, a Nazi concentration camp.
+Shortly thereafter, following Mussolini's overthrow in Italy, Nazi Germany occupied Monaco.
+On the night of August 27, 1942, Monaco authorities rounded up 90 Jewish residents and handed them over to the Nazis; all but nine were murdered in the Holocaust.
+Among them was René Blum, founder of the Opera, who was murdered in the Nazi concentration camp Auschwitz.

-However, throughout the War, Prince Louis' vacillation caused an enormous rift with his grandson Rainier (the heir-apparent to the throne, after 1944), who strongly supported the Allies against the Nazis.

-For a number of months in 1944, communists participated in the Liberation administration of Monaco.
+For a number of months in 1944, communists participated in the liberation administration of Monaco.

 Following the liberation of Monaco by the Allied forces, the 75-year-old Prince Louis did little for his principality and it began to fall into severe neglect.
-By 1946, he was spending most of his time in Paris and on 24–27 July of that year, he married in Monaco for the first time.
-His wife was Ghislaine Dommanget (1900–91), a French film actress and former wife of actor André Brulé.
-Absent from Monaco during most of the final years of his reign, he and his wife lived at Marchais, the family estate in northern France.
+By 1946, he was spending most of his time in Paris.
+On 24–27 July of that year, he married in Monaco for the first time.
+His wife was Ghislaine Dommanget (13 October 1900 – 30 April 1991) a French film actress and former wife of actor André Brulé.
+Absent from Monaco during most of the final years of his reign, he and his wife lived at Marchais, their family estate in northern France.

-Death and succession, 1949
+Death and succession

 Prince Louis II died in 1949 in the Prince's Palace and is buried at the Saint Nicholas Cathedral in Monte Carlo, Monaco.
-His daughter, Hereditary Princess Charlotte had ceded her succession rights to her son, Rainier, in 1944, at which time he became Hereditary Prince.
-Thus when Louis died five years later, he was succeeded by his grandson, Prince Rainier III.
+His daughter, Charlotte, had ceded her succession rights to her son, Rainier, in 1944, at which time he became hereditary prince.
+Thus, when Louis II died five years later, he was succeeded by his grandson, Rainier III.

-Louis' widow, Ghislaine, Dowager Princess of Monaco, died on 30 April 1991 in Paris, where she was interred in the Passy Cemetery.